Memeplex: Missive for a Dark Age

 Record unknown diseases

-To learn what symptoms they present
+To learn their symptoms

-To learn their means of easing
+To learn their easing

-To learn their means of healing
+To learn their cure

 So is the art of healing advanced